-The Stó:lō Xwexwilmexw Executive is made up of a President, Vice-President and Secretary/Treasurer and three members-at-large ensuring that each of the six SXTA communities are represented.
+The Stó:lō Xwexwílmexw Board of Directors is made up of the Executive, which includes the President, Vice-President and Secretary/Treasurer, as well as three members ensuring that each of the six SXTA communities are represented.
 The Executive makes decisions regarding work plans, budgets, draft materials, and workshop planning.
 The Executive signs and reviews project funding applications, and final financial reports.

 Chief Maureen Chapman